Things To Do in Peru

 - 2 comments

 Aaah.
 Peru.
 Where do we even begin?
 The heart of the Great Inca Empire.
 The Land of the Incas.
-Home to the world famous Machu Picchu.
+Home to the world-famous Machu Picchu.
 Not interested?
-How about sheer natural beauty in the form of the Great Amazon, exotic jungles or breathtaking peaks.
-Still need inspiration?
+How about sheer natural beauty in the form of the Great Amazon, exotic jungles, or breathtaking peaks.
+Still, need inspiration?
 What about fascinating walking trails.
-A rich and varied gastronomy.
+Rich and varied Peruvian gastronomy.
 Resurgent cities.

 Irrespective of where your interests lie, Peru always manages to entertain you with all sorts of sights and attractions that are sure to transform you into one of the most influential travel personalities on social media.
 Provided you manage to come back to reality and remember to click photographs!
 While the options are just about endless when it comes to things to do in Peru, we have managed to shortlist a few that become a part of most traveler itineraries in the country.
 Don't blame us if your hands are itching to book your next tour to Peru after reading this article!

 Oh yes.
 The great beauty.
 The most majestic rainforest in the world.
 The biggest of them all.
 Did you know that Peru hosts the second largest expanse of the rainforest after Brazil?
 The Amazon covers close to 60% of Peru and the Peruvian Amazon is home to one of the most diverse ecosystems in the world.
 The rainforest offers the same amount of wildlife as the Brazilian Amazon, but is friendlier to your wallets and is also known to be less traversed than its Brazilian counterpart.
-One of the best experiences is to sleep in an open cabin in the midst of the Amazon jungle.
-The sound of howler monkeys, the eerie chilly feeling, the peaceful surroundings and the sound of rain drops hitting your thatched roof takes you into another era and lets you enjoy the little beauties of Mother Nature at their scintillating best.
+One of the best experiences is to sleep in an open cabin amid the Amazon jungle.
+The sound of howler monkeys, the eerie chilly feeling, the peaceful surroundings, and the sound of raindrops hitting your thatched roof takes you into another era and lets you enjoy the little beauties of Mother Nature at their scintillating best.

 Good to know: The two main points of entry into the Amazon are Puerto Maldonado and Iquitos.
 If going there, we recommend you to fly to both destinations as the road infrastructure isn’t the best.